 - Bake the cake on the second to lowest cake rack for 25 minutes or until cakes are cooked through.

-- While the cakes cool whip up a double batch of my easy vanilla buttercream.* Add in the ¼ tsp strawberry oil, taste and if it needs more add in another ¼ tsp.
-Dip a toothpick into some dark purple food gel and wipe it off into frosting.
+- While the cakes cool whip up a double batch of my easy vanilla buttercream.* Add in the ¼ teaspoon strawberry oil, taste and if it needs more add in another ¼ teaspoon Dip a toothpick into some dark purple food gel and wipe it off into frosting.
 Mix it in completely- this will help make the white buttercream even whiter.

 - Once cooled, level the cakes if needed (most likely you won’t need to).
 I do like to frost the cakes while they are frozen so if you have time pop them in the freezer for 20-40 minutes.
 If not don’t worry.